Domperidone for Breasfeeding / Chestfeeding

 Who should NOT take domperidone?

-- People with heart issues (e.g., heart failure, prolonged QT, etc.) as domperidone may increase the risk of serious abnormal heart rhythms.
+- Individuals with underlying heart issues (e.g., heart failure, prolonged QT, etc.): Domperidone may increase the risk of serious abnormal heart rhythms.

-- People taking medications that interact with domperidone as some medications taken with domperidone can be risky due to drug interactions.
+- Individuals taking other medications: Some medications taken with Domperidone can risky due to drug interactions.

 Ask your healthcare professional if domperidone is safe for you.